September 10-13, 2020 event is canceled. It will return in 2021 with dates TBD.

-A delicious new food festival is coming to Asheville!
-Chow Chow will showcase our creative culinary scene with a big variety of events, immersive experiences and charitable events.
-Meet and connect with the makers and collaborators who nourish, nurture and create in our Appalachian Mountains.
+A delicious food festival returns for its second year to Asheville!
+Chow Chow showcases our creative culinary scene with a big variety of events, immersive experiences and delicious happenings.
+Meet and connect with the makers and collaborators who nourish, nurture, and create in our Appalachian Mountains.

 Asheville was named “New Top City for Wine in the United States” by The Travel Channel.
 The area receives many accolades for innovative and local food.
 Southern Living has listed Asheville among the “Tastiest Towns in the South.”

 Why call it Chow Chow?
 It's a pickled relish popular in southern Appalachia, is a resourceful condiment whose ingredients vary from family to family and region to region.
 Often prepared in the warmer months, a mix of vegetables is chopped, combined and preserved.
 By the time cold weather hits, all of the ingredients have come together to create something better than the sum of its parts.
 Universally, chow can mean ‘to eat’—joyfully, without abandon and in good company.